-Writing a meta description is often a neglected part of SEO.
+Writing a meta description is often a neglected part of Search Engine Optimization.
 However, writing “something” is typically good enough for most website owners and marketers.
 A meta description is not a ranking signal, and keyword stuffing within the body of the content doesn’t help with ranking higher in search engines anymore.
 That is why it is somewhat understandable why marketers just don’t think that spending time on writing a good meta description is still worth the trouble.

 However, the meta description has a big influence on your potential customers because they show up in the search engine page results under the link.
 If you want your descriptions to appeal to your customers so they will click on your site, you should check out the following tips on how to write the best meta descriptions.

 1. Don’t Focus On the Number of Characters

 It is common knowledge to keep your meta description length under a certain amount of characters.
 SEO specialists used to recommend to keep it around 155 - 160 characters.
 But there was an update from Google in December 2017, which caused the length of meta description to increase.
 Nowadays, it is recommended to keep meta descriptions under 300 characters.

 That is actually correct information, but I wouldn’t necessarily always stick to the characters in every situation.
 Even though it is used by many SEO specialists, it's only because it is easier to imagine, especially when they work with copy, rather than imagining it in pixels.
 But the real length of meta description for a desktop computer is 1,750 px (note: it was 920px before the update in December).

 Luckily, there are many tools that will show you a preview of your meta description copy.
 I personally use this checker, which shows me the length, both in characters and pixels.
 Therefore, it is easy for me to write my text without focusing only on the number of characters.